The 10 fringe players Liverpool have sold during the Klopp era for £10m+

-Liverpool invested heavily over the summer as they look to win their first Premier League title, signing Alisson, Naby Keita, Fabinho and Xherdan Shaqiri for around £167million combined.
+Liverpool invested heavily in the summer of 2018, signing Alisson, Naby Keita, Fabinho and Xherdan Shaqiri for around £167million combined.

-However, they earned £137million from selling Philippe Coutinho to Barcelona in January 2018 and have kept the coffers topped up with the sale of several fringe players, including the below six for a combined £112.5million in just three years.
+However, they earned £137million from selling Philippe Coutinho to Barcelona in January 2018 and have kept the coffers topped up with the sale of several fringe players, including the below 10 during Jurgen Klopp’s time in charge.

 Solanke only spent 18 months at Liverpool having joined from Chelsea in the summer of 2017 for an undisclosed fee that took a year to be agreed.
 Chelsea had originally wanted £10million, with the Reds offering £3million.